JOURNALIST, AUTHOR, SCIENCE WRITER

 I'm a freelance journalist and the author of nine books, most recently TWENTYSOMETHING: Why Do Young Adults Seem Stuck? which I co-wrote with my daughter, Samantha Henig.
 It was named by Kirkus as one of the 30 "Most Anticipated" nonfiction books of Fall 2012.

 I'm a contributing writer for The New York Times Magazine, and I also write magazine articles for National Geographic and The Atlantic, where I have an occasional web column about grandparenting.
 As an adjunct professor at the NYU journalism school, I teach a basic reporting and writing workshop, as well as a summer class in journalism ethics, to graduate students in the school's Science, Health, and Environmental Reporting Program.
-And I'm thinking about my next book project -- which sometimes involves spending too much time on Twitter and calling it research.
+And I'm thinking about my next book project -- which sometimes involves spending way too much time online and calling it research.